Faroese cuisine: Beer

-The oldest brewery in the Faroes is called Föroya Bjór.
-It has produced beer since 1888, with exports mainly to Iceland and Denmark.
-It was originally located in Klaksvík, but after buying and merging with Restorff's Bryggjarí in Tórshavn, Føroya Bjór is now located in the capital.
+The oldest brewery in the Faroes is Föroya Bjór, which has produced beer since 1888, exporting mainly to Iceland and Denmark.
+It maintains its original location in Klaksvík.

 The beer brewery Okkara was established in 2010, located in Velbastaður.

 Hard alcohol like snaps was not allowed to be produced in the Faroe Islands until 2011, hence the Faroese aquavit, Aqua Vita, and other kind of alcoholic beverages like Eldvatn and Havið, made by the Faroese company DISM, were produced abroad.
 But in May 2011 the Faroese government made a new law which allowed Faroese breweries and distilleries to brew strong beer and make spirits.

 DISM was established in 2008; the company is better known by the name of their first product, Lívsins Vatn.

 Imported foods

-Since the friendly British occupation, the Faroese have been fond of British food, in particular British-style chocolate such as Cadbury Dairy Milk, which is found in many of the islands' shops.
+Since the British occupation of the Faroe Islands, the Faroese have been fond of British food, in particular British-style chocolate such as Cadbury Dairy Milk, which is found in many of the islands' shops.

 Even though there are twice as many sheep in the Faroe Islands as there are people, local fresh lamb meat is not usually available in the supermarkets.
 The only lamb meat which can be found in the supermarkets comes from Iceland or New Zealand.
 Most of the sheep belong to families, and they have only enough for themselves and do not sell it to others.
 Some farmers with larger stocks of sheep can be found around the islands, and they sell the meat privately to people in the Faroes, and to restaurants or supermarkets, but mostly the meat from these suppliers for the supermarkets is dried mutton, not fresh lamb meat.

 There are no pigs in the Faroe Islands, but pork is quite popular, so it is imported, mostly from Denmark.
-Some farmers have cattle, but it mainly dairy cattle.
+Some farmers have cattle, but it is mainly dairy cattle.
 Veal is imported.
 Chicken and turkey are also imported.
 Most food in supermarkets is imported from other countries.
 Milk and yoghurt are produced in the Faroes, but cheese is imported.
 Fruit and vegetables are imported from various countries.
 Sometimes one can buy Faroese-grown potatoes and rutabaga.
 Eggs are imported from Denmark and Sweden.
 The Faroe Islands imported more than a half billion (526,603,000) DKK in 2011 of foods, beverages, and tobacco.